-Total Development Cost limits as specified in Table 20-1 below will be applied to all proposed developments requesting Noncompetitive Housing Credits at the time of Initial Application.
+Total Development Cost limits as specified in Table 320-2-1 in Section 3-G of this QAPbelow will be applied to all proposed developments requesting Noncompetitive Housing Credits at the time of Initial Application.
 The cost of issuance and any deferred portion of the developer fee over 15% will be excluded from these costs.
 An Applicant may submit a written request for an exception to the Total Development Cost limits.
 The written request must include sufficient supporting documentation and information to substantiate the need for the exception, as determined by THDA, in its sole discretion.
 Only one (1) written request for an exception to the Total Development Cost limits per application may be submitted.